opencats/opencats.github.io/README.md

 consequently improving the editor for all users.

-This repository is for the project's website; visit [Neovim's repository](https://github.com/neovim/neovim) for more details on the project itself.
+This repository is for the project's website; visit [opencats's repository](https://github.com/neovim/neovim) for more details on the project itself.

 ## Contributing